tezos/tezos-mirror/docs/whitedoc/michelson.rst

 3. Byte sequences in hexadecimal notation, prefixed with ``0x``.

-The current version of Michelson restricts strings to be the printable subset of 7-bit ASCII, namely charactes with codes from within `[32, 126]` range, plus the escaped characters mentioned above.
+The current version of Michelson restricts strings to be the printable subset of 7-bit ASCII, namely characters with codes from within `[32, 126]` range, plus the escaped characters mentioned above.

 Primitive applications